 Depending on your preference for comfort, mobility, interoperability, and general usage needs either style could easily meet your desires.

-A monaural headset has only a single ear piece, which can either be placed on the right or left ear, depending on wearing style.
+A monaural headset has only a single ear piece which can either be placed on the right or left ear.

-A binaural headset has two earpieces for both the left and right ear, and band may also run behind the head.
+A binaural headset has two earpieces for both the left and right ear.

 Make sure to pair the right connection cord with your headset.

-Whether you choose a corded or wireless headset, you will need some type of connecting cord to ensure proper use with your VoIP phone.
+Whether you choose a corded or wireless headset, you will need a connecting cord between the headset and the handset to ensure that they can work together.

 For wireless headsets, you will need to an electronic hook switch (EHS) cord or a manual lifter.
-Using either of these products will allow the user to answer a call away from the desk.
+Using either of these products will allow the user to answer a call on the headset or while you’re away from the desk.